graphhopper/graphhopper/CONTRIBUTING.md

 ## License Agreement

-You contributions like pull requests, bug fixes, documentation changes and translations will fall under the Apache License and you agree also to our
+Your contributions like pull requests, bug fixes, documentation changes and translations will fall under the Apache License and you agree also to our
 <a href="https://graphhopper.com/agreements/cccoc.html">contributor covenant code of conduct</a>.
 Your first contribution should include a change where you add yourself to the CONTRIBUTORS.md file.

 ## Code formatting